lichchang/lichchang.github.io/_posts/2025-02-25-Fake-Model-Quantization.md

 ***Real quantization***, unlike fake quantization, converts trained weights and activations to lower precision at inference time.
 This is done by replacing each layer in the model with layers that incorporate CUDA-supported matrix manipulation (GEMM).
 As you can see below, every layer has been replaced with a GEMM version.

-An original self-attention block in OPT model:
+A self-attention block in the OPT model.
+It would be exactly the same as this one when applied after fake quantization.
 ```
 OPTDecoderLayer(
   (self_attn): OPTAttention(